Apache 2.2 on Debian Wheezy w/ PHP-FPM, FastCGI, APC and a kind of suEXEC

 but what is the correct syntax ????
 I found nothing on php5-fpm doc.
 I want to use source highlight as I want to share sources on a educationnal project do you manage to make highlitement working with php5-fpm ????
 For now whenever I am using a GET on myserver.com/myscript.phps it is downloaded.
 Shame on me !

-4. Dominik sagt
+4. Dominik says

 keep an eye on listen.owner and listen.group in fpm pool config! you need that properties since the latest security fix for php5!

-5. perry sagt
+5. perry says

 BAM!!!
 I just ran through another setup using suexec – the object was similar to what you accomplished, but he wasn’t as specific about what went where, or why – or how to test things on your way through the setup.
 That guys setup might have some advantages, but I can’t see what they would be.
 The disadvantages was having scripts here and there to do this and that and the other thing … convoluted to say the least.